ID-on-t/Cipher.py/README.md

 #
 #
 #
-If you have any wishes or constructive feedback or a bug just hit me with Pullrequests :)
+If you have any wishes or constructive feedback or a bug just hit me with Pullrequests or just tell me in the Discussions tab :)